Being Bullied In School: my middle school discomfort

 Insecurity Can be Felt at any Age and No Relationship Should Tolerate Bullying

-I don’t want you to think badly of this girl.
+I don’t want you to think badly of this girl because she was bullying me.
 In fact, we are friends on Facebook, and she occasionally likes my posts.
 I hold no ill will towards her whatsoever, not because I’m in denial, but because I think she was lost too.
 I think she was a child who had her own struggles and made poor choices.
 Should she have teased me?
 No. However, if I didn’t speak up and show respect for myself, then how can I expect her to respect me?

 There is a bigger lesson to this story then the teasing of a young, incredibly insecure girl.
 Those who lack confidence can be people of all ages.
 We will all at some point inevitably have an encounter with someone who will say things at our expense.
 These people can be co-workers, romantic partners, friends, and even family.
 The same insecurities that prevented me from speaking up as a child prevents others from doing the same, regardless of age or relationship.

 Some things cannot be prevented.
 I am not speaking of those situations where victims are truly powerless.
 There are some tragedies in life that confidence and assertiveness will not deter.